 Needless to say, insurance and investments were never concepts my dad concerned himself with, even though working with heavy machinery was extremely risky.

 My dad ensured that I and my brother went to college so we did not “turn out like him” as he would say.
-Between a basketball scholarship, student loans, and him paying cash, I did exactly what he didn’t do—I went to college and got a Finance degree.
+Between a basketball scholarship, loans, and him paying cash, I did exactly what he didn’t do—I went to college and got a Finance degree.

 Within a relatively short period of time after I graduated I was a regional vice president for an annuity company.
 My career was starting to look good and I was working very hard and spending a lot of time travelling the country.
 Although I talked to both of my parents on the phone frequently, I never got to see them much outside of holidays.

 The Thanksgiving of 2005 I will never forget.
 My wife and I met my dad at his favorite restaurant to celebrate Thanksgiving.
 When I saw him get out of his car in the parking lot my stomach dropped.
 I barely recognized him.
 I couldn’t fathom the amount of weight he had lost since I had seen him last—only a few months prior.
 Believing he was sick, I actually mustered up the courage to ask him what was happening and if I could help.
 He claimed that the reason for his weight loss was because the doctor told him he was borderline diabetic and the doctor put him on a diet.
 As you can imagine, I was skeptical of his reasons because I was certain he hadn’t seen a doctor since he was young.
 Furthermore, the weight loss was simply too significant.